-Food and Drinks Public Company Limited Notes to the financial statements For the year ended 31 December 2021
+Food and Drinks Public Company Limited Notes to the financial statements

 3.9 Intangible assets

 Intangible assets acquired are recognized at cost.
 Following the initial recognition, the intangible assets are carried at cost less accumulated amortization and allowance for impairment losses (if any).